-If you’re worried about that, your best bet is getting a modest nursing cover that will keep your privates, well, private.
+If you’re worried about modesty while breastfeeding in public, your best bet is getting a modest nursing cover that will keep your privates, well, private.

 Side By Side Comparison

-As you will notice from the following comparison table, these two products are almost identical when it comes to their specifications.
+As you will notice from the following comparison table, these two products are almost identical in their specifications.

 |Milk Snob||Covered Goods|